izsoandras/Wemos-Tank-Websockets/README.md

     7. reserved
     8. reserved
 4. If the tank doesn't recieve a command for 1s, it stops to avoid a crash.

+Through the WebSocket connection, any other piece of software can send the control signal.
+Refer to [this example](https://github.com/izsoandras/IMU-remote-controller).

 ## Implementation details
 ### Communication